-- Note: publishing SPF records and checking SPF records on your local servers are fully independent activities and your site can do one without having to do the other. - Also Note: you can publish very broadly inclusive and very soft and gentle SPF records initially.
-There is much to be said for an incremental strategy that "gets a foot in the door" and gives you experience with the protocol and sets a precedent; records can always be tightened down, or made less inclusive over time.
+- Note: publishing SPF records and checking SPF records on your local servers are fully independent activities and a bank or ISP can do one without having to do the other. - Also Note: a bank can publish very broadly inclusive and very soft and gentle SPF records initially.
+There is much to be said for an incremental strategy that "gets a foot in the door" and provides experience with the protocol and sets a precedent; records can always be tightened down, or made less inclusive over time.